Father forced back to Australia with no legal aid under Hague Convention

-By Ben Strang of
+By Ben Strang of RNZ

 A New Zealand father has been forced back to Australia under the Hague Convention despite an Australian government agency having suggested he leave in the first place.